elias-muc09/ESP-32-School-Project/README.md

 - The blinkin red led with the white led in the front
 - One of the RGB led´s in the left room (with the chimney), the other one in the main room
 - The buzzer in the chimney
-- Run all the cables to the back
+- Run all the cables to the back (squeeze them trrou every space so they aren't noticable)

 **Step 6:**